Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 ## Current State

-**Date**: May 25, 2025, 5:36 AM CDT
+**Date**: May 25, 2025, 11:44 AM CDT

 **Progress**: Advanced Phase 3: Build Website.
-Completed refinements to the Navbar (`/src/components/common/Navbar.tsx`).
-Updated to use a black background (`bg-black`), removed "Coaches Hub" dropdowns on desktop and mobile, reduced height to 56px (`h-14`), maintained uppercase fonts (`font-inter uppercase font-light`), implemented conditional cart navigation (`/shop` or `/shop/cart`), retained mobile slide-in menu with X icon, and ensured accessibility (`aria-current`, focus trapping, skip-to-content).
-Changes included lighter font weight (`font-light`), null-checked `pathname`, and sub-route highlighting with `startsWith`.
+Completed enhancements to the Team Sub-Page (`/app/teams/[id]/page.tsx`): centered the hero image, added a logo circle overlay above the team name (matching the card style), darkened the hero image with a gradient overlay (`bg-gradient-to-t from-black/70 via-black/30 to-black/10`), improved contrast for the team name (`text-shadow-[0_2px_4px_rgba(0,0,0,0.5)]`) and logo (`bg-black/50`, increased shadow), removed grade level from the team title, and redesigned the schedule tables with rounded corners, alternating row colors, hover effects, and smaller text.
 In progress with the Tournaments page (`/app/tournaments/page.tsx`), with static listings and signup form complete, styling adjustments ongoing.
-Phase 4 (Testing and Deployment) continues, with deployment complete and initial testing of Shop, Values, Coaches Corner, About, and Navbar successful.
-Next tasks: Update ValuesSection.tsx, complete Tournaments page, fix redirect error on `/join/status`, test Resend email delivery, and continue end-to-end testing.
+Phase 4 (Testing and Deployment) continues, with deployment complete and initial testing of Shop, Values, Coaches Corner, About, Navbar, and Team Sub-Page successful.
+Next tasks: Begin working on the Coaches Hub section, complete Tournaments page, fix redirect error on `/join/status`, test Resend email delivery, and continue end-to-end testing.

 **Blockers**: None.